 While most people visit the capital as a gateway to reach Siam Reap or head to the island of Koh Rong, there’s no shortage of attractions in Phnom Penh that make it a worthy stop on anyone’s trip to Cambodia.

 In this guide, we’ll show you what to do in Phnom Penh, from visiting iconic landmarks like the Royal Palace and the Killing Fields, to sampling traditional Khmer cuisine at local markets.

 So grab a pen and paper, and jot these unmissable places down.

-Phnom Penh is often only a whistle stop for many travelers who just stop by on their way to Angkor Wat in Siem Reap.
-In my opinion it shouldn’t be overseen though as it has so much to offer.
+But first, is Phnom Penh worth visiting?
+I mentioned earlier that it’s only a whistle stop for many travelers who just stop by on their way to Angkor Wat in Siem Reap, but in my opinion, it’s definitely worth visiting and shouldn’t be overseen.

 Phnom Penh today is almost unrecognizable to the Phnom Penh of 10 years ago, when people still lived in traditional wooden houses, rice paddies lined the river, and UN vehicles roamed the dirt tracks trying to bring peace to a country after 30 years of conflict.